 Living without one or more of your natural teeth really takes a toll not only on your daily life, but also your confidence and self-esteem.
 It becomes difficult to properly chew and eat the healthy foods you would normally enjoy when you have a gap in your grin.
 It also might feel embarrassing talking and smiling at other people when you don’t feel confident about your smile.
-The good news is that dental implants in Crookston offer an excellent long-term solution for restoring your oral health and your smile.
+The good news is that dental implants in Crookston, MN offer an excellent long-term solution for restoring your oral health and your smile.
 Please contact our friendly team at Renu Dental today to learn more!

 - Dental Implant Placement & Restoration Offered In-House

 - Soothing Nitrous Oxide Sedation Available for Maximum Comfort